Skip to content

 Hertfordshire’s Masonic Connection

-This talk delves into the history of Freemasonry and its connection to Hertfordshire that has existed since the mid-18th century, whilst exploring some of their practices and secrets.
-Discover original records that were once present at Lodge meetings and learn about the different titles a Freemason might hold.
-We’ll also look at how these records can help you to trace your masonic ancestors
+This talk delves into the rich history of Freemasonry in Hertfordshire dating back to the mid-18th century.
+Explore some of their traditions, practices and secrets and discover original records once present at Lodge meetings.
+Learn about the different titles a Freemason might hold and uncover how these documents can help you to trace your masonic ancestors.

-Protest and Change: Hertfordshire People Taking a Stand
+Protest and Change: Hertfordshire LGBTQIA+ People Taking a Stand

-In the half century since the partial decriminalisation of homosexuality in England, views and laws have shifted.
-This talk charts a course through the Wolfenden Report, Section 28 and civil partnerships, tracing the protests, charities and individuals who helped bring about change in Hertfordshire and beyond.
+In the half century since the partial decriminalisation of homosexuality in England, views and laws have transformed dramatically This talk highlights the protests, charities and individuals who fought for equality in Hertfordshire and helped shape national change.

 Hertfordshire’s Notorious Witches